Last updated on 18th January 2023

 5. Specifically, what was the best thing about our product or service?

 Like the above, this question allows you to dig even further.
+Not just into the fact that your customer was satisfied – but exploring specific reasons for that customer satisfaction.

 It’s especially great if you find a trend of customers all selecting the same ‘best thing’ as then you’ll know what your strongest USP is.